 Epidemiology of Necrotizing enterocolitis:

 This is the primary focus of my research, with a goal to understand the epidemiology of necrotizing enterocolitis.
-Current studies are investigating the role of red cell and platelet transfusions, anemia, probiotics and cytomegalovirus.
+Current studies are investigating US trends in incidence and the role of red cell and platelet transfusions, anemia, probiotics and cytomegalovirus.

-I am interested in comparative effectiveness and epidemiological research into approaches to blood transfusion in term and preterm infants.
-My focus is on understanding the role of red cell and platelet transfusion in necrotizing entercolitis and the treatment of coagulopathy in infants with hypoxic-ischemic encephalopathy.
+I study the comparative effectiveness and epidemiological research into approaches to blood transfusion in term and preterm infants.
+Working with Dr. Cassandra Josephson, I am focused on understanding the role of red cell and platelet transfusion in necrotizing entercolitis and the treatment of coagulopathy in infants with hypoxic-ischemic encephalopathy.

 Caffeine therapy in preterm infants:

-I am interested in optimizing caffeine therapy in preterm infants with a focus on identifying the ideal timing of initiation of caffeine to yield the best possible clinical outcomes for preterm infants.
+My studies have focused on how to optimze caffeine therapy in preterm infants.
+I have been focused on identifying the ideal timing of initiation of caffeine to yield the best possible clinical outcomes for preterm infants.

 Survival of extremely preterm infants:

-I am broadly interested in understanding the incidence and determinants of survival of extremely preterm and periviable infants.
+Studies, in collaboration with investigators in the NICHD Neonatal Research Network, are focused on understanding the incidence and determinants of survival of extremely preterm and periviable infants.

 Specific studies related to these projects can be found here.

-Vivek Saroha, MD - Dr. Saroha is interested in the role of very early caffeine use and neonatal outcomes.
+Vivek Saroha, MD, PhD - Vivek is interested in the role of very early caffeine use and neonatal outcomes.
 He is a currently a neonatal-perinatal fellow.

 Andrea Kane, MD - Resarch focused on the effectiveness of routine probiotic supplementation to prevent NEC.
-Currently an assistant professor at Wayne State University.
+Current position: assistant professor, Wayne State University.

 Anisha Bhatia, MD - Research focused on whether implementation of delayed cord clamping can decrease the incidence NEC.
-Currently a neonatology fellow at the University of Alabama at Birmingham.
+Current position: neonatology fellow, University of Alabama at Birmingham.

 Mitali Pakvasa, MD - Research focused on understanding coagulaopahy in infants with hypoxic-ischemic encephalopathy.
-Currently an assistant professor at Emory University.
+Current position: assistant professor, Emory University.

 Tracie Walker, MD - Research focused on factors influence exclusive human milk use.
-Currently an attending at Children's Healthcare of Atlanta.
+Current position, attending, Children's Healthcare of Atlanta.

 Cassandra Josephson, MD